 Strategic Non-Planning: Advice for the Super-Busy Leader

-I got an email from a colleague today that I see occasionally.
+I got an email recently from a colleague that I see occasionally.
 The subject line said, “Way too busy.”
 The message went something like “I’d really like to know what you’re doing but I’m too busy so I hope we catch up soon.”
 I knew it was going to say that before I even looked because I’d been meaning to send a similar message to her.

 Now that’s a real challenge.